rsanchezgarc/micrograph_cleaner_em/README.md

-# Carbon Cleaner
+# MicrographCleaner
-**Carbon Cleaner** (carbon_cleaner_em) is a python package designed to segment cryo-EM micrographs into:
+**MicrographCleaner** (micrograph_cleaner_em) is a python package designed to segment cryo-EM micrographs into:

-  - carbon/high-contrast region
+  - carbon/high-contrast or contaminated regions
   - good regions

 so that incorrectly picked coordinates can be easily ruled out